stevenaproctor/hmrc-screens/README.md

 ## How to contribute

-If you work on one of the exemplars and want to add or update screenshots of it please go ahead, you'd be doing us all a big favour.
+If you work on one of the services and want to add or update screenshots of it please go ahead, you'd be doing us all a big favour.
 Pull requests are the best way.
 You'll need to know how to use Git and how to edit very simple data files.

 ### 1. Add your images

-Each exemplar has it's own numbered folder in '/exemplar'.
+Each service has it's own folder in '/service'.
 Drop all your images into the 'images' subfolder (1024px wide is best).

 ### 2. Update the data file